EPS seminar, theme for 2020-2021

 Scientific project

-Crisis or crisis of globalization?
-What implications for educational research?
+Crisis situations, or crisis of globalization?
+What are the implications for educational research?

-The growing number of crises in which we find ourselves calls for a renewal of our epistemological frameworks with a view to global thinking.
-Indeed, it seems less and less conceivable to separate environment-health-social-economy, as demonstrated by the work carried out by socio-anthropologist F. Keck on recent and current pandemics, for example:
+The proliferation of crises in which we find ourselves calls for a renewal of our epistemological frameworks with a view to developing a global mindset.
+Indeed, it seems increasingly inconceivable to separate the environment, health, society, and the economy, as demonstrated by the work carried out, for example, by socio-anthropologist F. Keck on recent and current pandemics:

 https://www.franceculture.fr/personne-frederic-keck.html

-or the economist Eloi Laurent, for whom weighing up health and economics is epistemologically outdated and politically absurd:
+Or economist Eloi Laurent, for whom weighing health against economics is epistemologically outdated nonsense and politically absurd:

 https://www.franceculture.fr/personne-eloi-laurent.html

-These works and approaches resonate with those carried out by researchers who, at the crossroads of philosophy and anthropology, question the nature/culture relationship.
-These "ecosophists" (see portraits in PJ) invite us to think globally, to (re)articulate local knowledge and practices, and to rethink territoriality at its different scales of locality.
+This work and these approaches resonate with those conducted by researchers who, at the crossroads of philosophy and anthropology, question the relationship between nature and culture.
+These "ecosophers" (see profiles attached) invite us to adopt a global mindset that (re)articulates local knowledge and practices, encouraging us to rethink territoriality at its various local levels.

-The scientific reflections (SHS) of Bon and Larrère (2018) on the implications of the Anthropocene or those of Geographer Lussault on the theme of "Inhabiting the World" and "Territorial Care" are part of the same dynamic.
+The scientific reflections (SHS) of Bon and Larrère (2018) on the implications of the Anthropocene, and those of geographer Lussault on the theme of "Inhabiting the world" and "Territorial care," are part of the same dynamic.

-On the one hand, these crises encourage us to reflect collectively on desirable and/or desired changes, and on our postures as researchers (see, for example, the work of Daniel Curnier, and that of Barthes and Lange; attached slides), and on the other hand, to question our epistemologies.
+These crises encourage us, on the one hand, to reflect collectively on desirable and/or desired changes and on our positions as researchers (see, for example, the work of Daniel Curnier, Barthes, and Lange; slides attached), and, on the other hand, to question our epistemologies.